-Iraqi refugees at high risk of brain and nervous system disordersApril 12th, 2011 in Neuroscience /
+Iraqi refugees at high risk of brain and nervous system disordersApril 12, 2011 in Medicine & Health / Neuroscience

 New research suggests that a high number of Iraqi refugees are affected by brain and nervous system disorders, including those who are victims of torture and the disabled.
 The late-breaking research will be presented at the 63rd Annual Meeting of the American Academy of Neurology, April 9 16, 2011, in Honolulu.

 The United Nations estimates that there are several thousand Iraqi refugees living in the United States and the number is rising yearly.